ElektraInitiative/libelektra/doc/decisions/1_in_discussion/spec_expressiveness.md

 ## Problem

-The current implementation of the spec plugin is copying metadata from the specification (`spec` namespace) to all other namespaces.
-By providing certain metadata e.g.
+The current implementation of the spec plugin is copying metadata to all other namespaces.
-`type` or `description`, it can be assured that keys adhere to a given specification.

-For some applications there are keys we don't want to define for every application explicitly.
+Metadata e.g. `type` or `description` describes a certain key.

+Sometimes there are keys with similar or identical specifications.
+We want to define those in a single place and not have to manually copy metadata.
-This is when `globbing` expressions in key names comes into place.
-By providing certain wildcard characters e.g. `_` or `#` one can match and specify a number of keys at once without the need to explicitly state the key in every specification.
+`Globbing` expressions in key names comes into place at that time.
+By providing certain wildcard characters e.g. `_` or `#` one can match multiple keys.
+This removes the need to explicitly define specification for keys.

 To describe the use case where `globbing` expressions make sense, we will use a REST application.
 This REST application uses multiple services which the user is not aware of at time of configuration.